 - Epidermal Growth Factor (EGF)

-- Platelet Derived Growth Factor (PDGF) A & B
+- Platelet Derived Growth Factor (PDGF)

 - Vascular Endothelial Growth Factor (VEGF)